Warning: High Rainfall

-Those with Septic Tanks or Sewage Treatment Plant need to be careful.
+Those with Septic Tanks or Sewage Treatment Plants need to be careful.

 If you empty any underground tank today then the recent rains could well float the tank out of the ground.
 It may not be dramatic as this Sewage Treatment Plant was the day after emptying.